Connect to Ned/Ned2 via SSH

 Start and stop the robot’s program

 When the Raspberry Pi 4 boots (Ned/Ned2 RPi image), it will automatically start the program for the robot.
 This program is started in background.
-To stop it, use the following command:
+To stop it, use the following command in the ned’s terminal:

 sudo service niryo_robot_ros stop